Tonywuhk/realai.org/blog/towards-neural-network-based-general-intelligence.md

 The topology of a neural network can also change in the course of learning.

+### 1.4 Neural Interface and Modules

+* The architecture needs to be independent enough to allow unlocked learning, so that modules can learn autonomously while communicating with other modules via cleverly designed interface;
+* Multi-agent learning where each agent is considered a module and their means of communication the interface; and
+* Stable input and output interfaces for interactions with the environment.

+When the communication between neural networks takes the form of more explicit data such as language or image, this problem can include standard topics such as NLP and generative models.

 ## 2. Unsupervised Learning

 In the more likely case that update rules are motivated by optimization, the ability of unsupervised learning requires the objectives of optimization to be relatively stable and likely intrinsic.